Articles & Resources for Junior Doctors

 What is the Prescribing Safety Assessment?
 The Prescribing Safety Assessment (PSA) is a collaborative effort between the British Pharmacological Society and MSC Assessment.
 This online assessment is a pass/fail evaluation…

-IMT Application & Recruitment Guide 2024
+IMT Application & Recruitment Guide 2025

 Internal Medicine Training (IMT) is the largest hospital-based training program outside of the foundation program and is second only to GP training in size, with 1670 posts available in 2023….

-How to Pass the MRCP PACES – Revision in 2023
+How to Pass the MRCP PACES – Revision in 2024

 After passing the gruelling MRCP Part 1 and Part 2 Written exams, the PACES exam is the final obstacle before receiving the coveted MRCP UK diploma and becoming a part…

-The Best MRCP PACES Resources 2023
+The Best MRCP PACES Resources in 2024

 It hopefully should be obvious to all candidates preparing to sit the MRCP PACES exam that a crucial part of passing the exam is the careful selection and good use…